AprenderIT/ait-205-en/README.md

 # SQL Server Modernization on Azure
 Microsoft training corresponding to the AIT 205 course in English.
+Last update: 2022-12-20 08.58 PM UTC.

 ## Introduction